 Ok, here’s an easy bathroom repair.
 From ‘Apartment Therapy‘, learn how to replace a shower head.
 Whether your shower head is too clogged with hard water deposits, you need to change over to a low flow version, or it’s just time to upgrade, you can even do this repair if you are a renter!
 (Just be sure to save the old shower head to put back when you move out!)

 Ok, the number one fix in a bathroom?
 Learn how to fix a leaky faucet from ‘Family Handyman‘.
 They cover several different types of faucets, and this is not something that’s hard to do.
 Stop listening to that drip in the middle of the night!

-‘Apartment Therapy‘ comes to the rescue once again… How to fix a running toilet is a tutorial with lots of step by step photos.
+Here is one of the most common bathroom repairs that is sooo good to learn.
+‘Apartment Therapy‘ comes to the rescue once again… with this tutorial on how to fix a running toilet with lots of step by step photos.
 Also, there can be more than one cause for a leaking toilet, so make sure you read through the whole post.
 I’ve fixed my share of running toilets, I know this can be done by any beginning DIYer!
 ‘Remodelando la Casa‘ also has a tutorial on fixing a running toilet that is totally worth taking a look at.

 Our next photo is from ‘Lowes‘ teaching us how to replace a broken ceramic tile.
 Does everyone realize how much those cracked tiles make your bathroom look shabby?
 Easy fix!